From not-so-secret speakeasies to retro-fitted Victorian toilets, here's what London's finest subterranean bars have to offer below ground level.

 Freud, 198 Shaftesbury Avenue, Seven Dials, WC2H 8JL

 In most bars, you'd be shown the door for trying to smuggle in your own bottle of vodka, but B.Y.O.C isn't your average neighbourhood watering hole.
 Here, you're encouraged, nay, compelled to bring the booze.
-Simply select the spirits you like best, stump up the £30 entrance fee on the door, and hand over your liquor to one of B.Y.O.C's more than capable bartenders, who'll use it to create the cocktail of your dreams — with a little help from their ample selection of juices, syrups, and bitters.
-Find it under James Cochran's Barullo restaurant.
+Simply bring along the spirits you like best, stump up the £30 entrance fee on the door, and hand over your liquor to one of B.Y.O.C's more than capable bartenders.
+They'll use it to create no less than five bespoke cocktails across the next two hours — with a little help from their ample selection of juices, syrups, and bitters.